luiscs-dev/dbt-lab-stackoverflow/README.md

 It runs over data store in a data warehouse such as BigQuery, Snowflake, Redshift or Databricks.

+### Notes

+DBT project structure:
+- models: SQL data transformations
+- macros: reuseable codes
+- tests
+- analyses

+Data Quality is set using the schema.yml.
+You can set foreach column its tests to be validated.
+For example id must be **unique** and **not_null**.

+Commands:
+- dbt run --select <my model name>
+- dbt test --select <my model name>

 <img width="1150" src="https://user-images.githubusercontent.com/2066453/210103440-03364254-8471-49d4-bb87-3147b20b4f29.png">

 ***